SOCCER INSTEP DRIVE

 – Standing instep drive, right then left, using proper form and not for power or distance.

 – Same as above with a simple walk up to the ball and kick.

 – Run up to the ball and kick.

 – Run up to the ball and kick for power and distance.

 As with the instruction of all skills, the coach should move among the players and gently offer corrections at each stage.
 (Some young players may “stab” at the ball and then transfer their weight to land on their kicking foot.
 This can be demonstrated as “what not to do.”)

-Extremely important note: To achieve success in teaching the instep drive, the size of the ball is critical to the age group involved.
+Extremely important note: To achieve success in teaching how to kick a soccer ball with the instep drive, the size of the ball is critical to the age group involved.
 Little feet require a small soccer ball.
 Nothing larger than a “Size 3” is recommended for young beginners, pre-kindergarten to approximately six years of age.